Cahokia: Decline (13th and 14th centuries)

 Another possible cause is invasion by outside peoples.
 Many theories since the late 20th century propose conquest-induced political collapse as the primary reason for Cahokia's abandonment.
 Evidence of warfare found is defensive wooden stockade and watchtowers that enclosed Cahokia's main ceremonial precinct.
 Multiple associated 13th century burned villages in the Illinois River Valley to the north speak to the rising tensions at the time.
 Palisades become popular across parts of the Midwest and mid-South during the 13th century as communities begin living together in much more nucleated settlement types.
 However, Cahokia's palisade may have been more for ritual or formal separation than for military purposes, but bastioned palisades almost always indicate warfare.
 As Cahokia's population shrank over the 13th century, Cahokia's palisade was rebuilt several times to encompass increasingly-smaller portions of the city.

 Diseases transmitted among the large, dense urban population are another possible cause of decline.
 Similarly, health issues like pellagra are known to arise through maize-intense diets like Cahokia's.
 However, evidence tying nutritional deficiencies to a broader societal collapse has not been conclusively identified.
 At Cahokia's beginning around CE 1050, hominy was made though nixtamalization that made the maize more nutritious.
 Recent research indicates that early Cahokians nixtamalized maize but then stopped nixtamalizing maize around CE 1200.
 Intense reliance on maize that is not nixtamalized may result in pellagra and death.
-Isotope analysis of burial remains at Cahokia has revealed iron-deficiency anemia and tooth enamel defects potentially stemming from Cahokia's reliance on maize.
+Isotope analysis of burial remains at Cahokia has revealed iron-deficiency anemia and tooth enamel defects potentially stemming from Cahokia's reliance on un-nixtamalized maize.

 Together with these factors, researchers found evidence in 2015 of major floods at Cahokia, so severe as to flood dwelling places.
 Analysis of sediment from beneath Horseshoe Lake has revealed that two major floods occurred in the period of settlement at Cahokia, in roughly 1100–1260 and 1340–1460.
 While flooding may have occurred early in the rise of the city, it seems not to have deterred the city builders; to the contrary, it appears they took steps such as creating channels, dikes, and levees that protected at least the central city throughout its inhabited history.
 In another indication of flood mitigation efforts, Cahokians dispersed their agricultural lands among both lowland and upland fields, thereby reducing the chances that a single cataclysmic flood would wipe out the city's food supply.